 Prabakin stari stan

 Obitelj mog djeda po majci živjela je u sjevernom dijelu St. Louis during his childhood from 1915 to the early 1930s.
-Posjedovao je kuću na Aveniji Dryden 1950-ih, which is in much better condition than this building.
+Posjedovao je kuću na Aveniji Dryden 1950-ih, which is in better condition than this building.
 Nostalgično je govorio o odrastanju u Walnut Parku i životu sa svojim ujacima Julesom.
 Nažalost, Ujak Jules’ kuća na Thrush Avenue sada je prazna parcela.

 1942-44-hebert-st-front-2009